Glossary

 How Longformer Works

-• Global Attention: A small number of pre-selected tokens are allowed to attend to the entire sequence, and the entire sequence can attend to them.
-This is often used for specific tokens crucial for the task, like the [CLS] token in classification tasks.
+3. Global Attention: Certain pre-selected tokens (e.g., special tokens like [CLS] used for classification tasks) are allowed to attend to the entire sequence, and the entire sequence can attend to them.
+This ensures that task-specific information can be integrated globally.

 Significance in AI/ML